 Especially, this app not only allows the big restaurant to do the PR but also helps customers provide the suggestions for other customers about a good restaurant, in spite of small shops, local shops which open in particular time frame, regardless of caste and level.
 This is a completely new function compared to the similar applications created before.

+Research question:

-So, the question is if you are in the position of a customer signing an account to look for restaurant information, how can you give suggestions to another customers, and how can another customers see your suggestions
+So, the question is : “ If you are in the position of a customer signing an account to look for restaurant information, how can you give suggestions to another customers ? , and how can another customers see your suggestions ? ”

 Cuisine is always a special aspect of culture in every country, especially for local cuisine, street food.
 However, not all shop owners know how to use the internet and know some food websites to do the PR for themselves.
-So if you discover a delicious food shop which has never appeared on the food websites, of course you would like to introduce to everyone.
+So if you discover a delicious food shop which has never appeared on the food websites, of course you would like to introduce to everyone, and you also want another customer to recommend restaurants that they feel it is interesting.

+Research design and methodology:

-In order to not miss out the local restaurants that are not very popular, but so special, or restaurants which dont have the specific location, the solution is , with each individual signed account , it includes the functions of the restaurant and the customer.
+In order to not miss out the local restaurants that are not very popular, but so special, or restaurants which do not have the specific location, the solution is , with each individual signed account , it includes the functions of the restaurant and the customer.
 For each account you can just search, review, order as a normal customer, and you can do the PR to your restaurant or suggest restaurant locations which are not available on the app for other customers.
 However, this also has a limited point.
 For example, for some purposes, someone will post inaccurate information, jamming, disturbing information, affecting other functions.
-Therefore, the admin will record the site the users propose, , with a certain number of proposals, there will be censorship and verification information.
+Therefore, the admin will record the site the users propose, with a certain number of proposes, there will be censorship and verification information.
 If the result is exactly the same as the information provided by the user, the venue will be added to the system.